 Expert ID: 722672 South Carolina, USA

-He is a world class expert on biomass conversion to fuels.
-Biodiesel and ethnaol plant expert.
-He spent the last four years developing the biodiesel market in Brazil, US and Canada.
-He started the biodiesel market in Delta-T. He enjoys a 24 year career of developing new businesses that are profitable.
+He is a world-class expert on biomass conversion to fuels.
+Biodiesel and ethanol plant expert.
+He spent the last four years developing the biodiesel market in Brazil, US, and Canada.
+He started the biodiesel market in Delta-T. He enjoys a 34-year career in developing new businesses that are profitable.
 At Conoco and Dupont, he led teams that developed new fuel to chemical technologies.

-He led the energy industry in adoption of new technology in process engineering from wells to refinery to fuels.
+He led the energy industry in the adoption of new technology in process engineering from wells to the refinery to fuels.